discordjs/guide/guide/command-handling/adding-features.md

 ## Command categories

 So far, all of your command files are in a single `commands` folder.
 This is fine at first, but as your project grows, the number of files in the `commands` folder will too.
 Keeping track of that many files can be a little tough.
-To make this a little easier, you can categorize your commands and put them in sub-folders inside the `commands` folder.
+To make this a little easier, you can categorize your commands and put them in subfolders inside the `commands` folder.
 You will have to make a few changes to your existing code in `index.js` for this to work out.

 If you've been following along, your project structure should look something like this: